Skip to content

 Boisrond-Tonnerre: Member of a free mulatto upper class family, staunched supporter and secretary of General Jean-Jacques Dessalines, became one of the first historians of Hayti, and the author of Hayti’s Declaration of Independence.

 Christophe: One of the Generals in the Haitian Revolution, President of the divided nation who became King of the North.
-A strong leader with a very ambitious and advance system that left us numerous symbols of pride, such as the UNESCO World Heritage site of Citadelle Henry, that benefit this nation till today.
+A strong leader with a very ambitious and advance system that left us numerous symbols of world heritage, such as the UNESCO World Heritage site of Citadelle Henry.

 Pétion: A gifted military officer who helped liberated Hayti after switching sides to joined the liberators fight against France.
 He became President of the Republic of Hayti in the South of the divided nation.
 Assisted Simón Bolívar with his quest to free Gran Colombia and asked only in return total abolishment of slavery from their land.